 3. For the professional fashionista: Business of Fashion

-Simply pick and choose - there is a newsletter for everyone, often even more than one and hopefully, you found a new favourite here.
-But because it actually does have an environmental impact, you should only receive the ones that truly excite you.
-So that you can drink your morning coffee to an inbox synonymous with a flood of inspiration and positivity while reducing your carbon footprint!
+Simply just pick and choose - there is a newsletter out there for everyone, and hopefully, you found a new favourite here!
+However, it is wise to bear in mind the environmental impact, so try to only subscribe to the ones that truly excite you.
+So you can sip on your morning coffee and read an inbox full of inspiration and enjoyment - all whilst reducing your carbon footprint!

-They both agreed that using their phones more mindfully is the right way forward so that they can be a force for community and connection rather than stress and dependence.
+They both agreed that being mindful about using their phones is the way forward so that our phones can be a force for community and connection rather than stress and dependence.
 Having time off your phone creates a new sense of presence and awareness of your surroundings.
 Venetia describes the feeling of screen-less time as utter bliss - maybe the next coming weekend it’s time that you go #Offline48!
-For more information on how to become a part of the lovely challenge, check out Venetia's Youtube video where she and Max answer all your possible questions.

 1. Turn off your notifications

 A little ping can seem harmless, but the cost of an interruption is more powerful than we might realise.
 Suddenly our minds get intruded by a text, an email or a friend request on Facebook.
 Notifications are constantly reminding us to check our phones when we don’t need to.
 Instead, turn them off and check your apps when you feel like it, not when your phone says ping!

 Forest is an app that helps you stay away from your device and stay focused on work by planting one real tree at a time.
 Whenever you need to focus, you plant a tree in the app, and in the following time while you work, the tree grows.
 While the tree is growing you must stay on the app the entire time and if you decide to give up and open another app, the tree will die.
 These real trees are planted through Maryland nonprofit Trees for the Future - a great motivator if you ask us!